Novel number two is on its way – here’s the first chapter.

 The partition would be stark, between the rich, white city and the multi-cultural masses on its fringes – and it would be defined by access to transport.
 The poor would be back to relying on their feet.
 The streets would become pedestrian thoroughfares, while the rich travel in and out on trains.
 And the policing would be done by armed gangs in helicopters – some private firm, a cross between Group Four and a bunch of vigilantes.

 Phone boxes will be obsolete.
 Everyone will communicate using video phones.
-They’ll be like those pagers all the politicians have.
+They’ll be like Star Trek communicators.
 Prostitutes will have to leave their calling cards on lamp-posts and fences, or advertise their services via V-phone messages.

 And yes, why not?
-People are bound to use sex drugs of some sort – Digital Underground are probably spot on.
+People are bound to use sex drugs of some sort – Digital Underground are probably right on the mark.

 Walter, the market officer, knew he ought to be preparing himself mentally for the rendezvous with his boss – you know, getting his head ready for business.
 Instead he couldn’t help but fantasise about her.
 It was bizarre.
 He’d never previously found Sally sexually attractive.

-All of a sudden it dawned on him that she was, in fact, a bang tidy little package – despite being almost twice his age.
+All of a sudden it dawned on him that she was, in fact, an enticing package – despite being almost twice his age.
 She always dressed the part, in neat business suits and severe high-heels.
 And the way she showed off those stockings…

 He needed to try thinking about something else.
 This wasn’t the best state of mind for the kind of meeting he was about to go into.
 He decided to rip fly-posters off the market pillars as he walked past them but he couldn’t stop thinking about sex.
 It was as if he’d become possessed by a lusty demon.
 He wanted a fuck so much his knees were almost giving way beneath him.